SchemaSmith Concept

 The table tier can only tighten.
 A table can set its own false to protect its objects even when higher tiers permit the drop — but it cannot set true to re-enable a drop a higher tier has suppressed.

-// Tables/dbo.AuditLog.json — protect this table's columns regardless of higher-tier settings
+// Tables/dbo.AuditLog.json — protect this table's own columns

 { "Name": "AuditLog", "DropColumnsRemovedFromProduct": false }